Amanda Brailsford: Notable rulings

 In 2022, Brailsford wrote the opinion for the Idaho Court of Appeals affirming an aggravated DUI conviction for Cyrus Buehler.
 Buehler was accused of being intoxicated while driving his pickup truck that struck a man operating a motorized bicycle.

 Also that year, Brailsford wrote the opinion for the court affirming Shoshone County Sheriff Darrell Gunderson's decision to deny a concealed weapons license to Robert Peterson.
 Gunderson disqualified Peterson due to his prior conviction of possessing material sexually exploiting children.

 Federal judicial service

 On January 18, 2023, President Joe Biden announced his intent to nominate Brailsford to serve as a United States district judge of the U.S. District Court in Idaho.
 On January 31, 2023, her nomination was sent to the United States Senate.
 President Biden nominated Brailsford to the seat vacated by Judge B. Lynn Winmill, who assumed senior status on August 16, 2021.
 On March 22, 2023, a hearing on her nomination was held before the Senate Judiciary Committee.
 On April 27, 2023, her nomination was reported out of committee by a voice vote.
 On May 4, 2023, the United States Senate confirmed her nomination by a voice vote.
 Brailsford received her judicial commission on May 17, 2023, and was sworn in on May 19, 2023.
 She is the first woman to serve on the U.S. District Court in Idaho.
+She became chief judge of the court in 2026.